 Because I’m inviting you into conversation with me, let me also note my social location: I am a white (Scotch-Irish/Anglo descent), cisgender, Southern, lesbian, urban, economically comfortable (though a couple of generations removed from my rural, small-farmer people), progressive Protestant Christian who has studied Buddhism with some care, at this moment non-disabled, educated woman.
 I am a mother of a teenage daughter and a partner in an interfaith relationship.
 Our household also includes several dogs (who found us), 2 guinea pigs, and a frog.

 That’s where I’m coming from, but I find just about everybody – whether you share any of these traits with me or not – interesting in their own right.
 I am a Christian, but also committed to pluralism in our world and to meaningful inter-religious engagement.

 How do you deal with people who disagree with you?
 I welcome respectful dialogue across difference.
 I realize that various traditions and individuals may take issue with my approach.
 I respect different opinions and interpretations, even though I may disagree with them.
 I am committed to intra-faith as well as inter-faith engagement about substantive matters of belief and practice.

 Who are your major influences?
-Dorothy Soelle, Dorothy Day, Leonardo Boff, John Wesley, Jane Addams, Saint Ignatius of Loyola, Ida B Wells-Barnett, Henri Nouwen, Howard Thurman, Brad Warner, angel kyodo williams, and John Woolman come to mind at the moment.
+Dorothy Soelle, Dorothy Day, James Cone, John Wesley, Jane Addams, Saint Ignatius of Loyola, Ida B Wells-Barnett, Howard Thurman, and Brad Warner come to mind at the moment.

 Other questions or comments?
 Contact me here –